openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/interfaces.rst

 Interface Inheritance
 ---------------------

-An interface can extend other interfaces as presented in the example below:
+An interface can extend other interfaces as in the example below:

 .. code-block:: typescript